1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 The former Vice President has also proposed several tax changes to help senior citizens and those who care for them.
 First, his plan calls for increased tax benefits for elderly Americans who pay for long-term care insurance with their retirement savings.
 As president, Biden will also allow low-wage workers over 65 years of age to claim the earned income tax credit (currently, you can't claim the credit if you're over 65).
 To help protect Social Security, he would make all income subject to the Social Security payroll tax.
 (Wages above $132,900 are currently not subject to the payroll tax.)
 In addition, he would create a $5,000 tax credit for "informal" caregivers—family members or other loved ones—providing long-term care to the elderly.
 Caregivers would also be allowed to make "catch-up" contributions to retirement accounts.

 Vice President Biden has issued a climate change plan that includes some tax provisions, too.
 His "Clean Energy Revolution" would be paid for by "reversing the excesses of the Trump tax cuts for corporations, reducing incentives for tax havens, evasion, and outsourcing, ensuring corporations pay their fair share, closing other loopholes in our tax code that reward work not wealth, and ending subsidies for fossil fuels."
-More specifically, his plan calls for restoring the full electric vehicle tax credit (while aiming it at middle-class consumers) and increasing tax incentives for carbon capture, use and storage.
+More specifically, his plan calls for restoring the full electric vehicle tax credit (while aiming it at middle-class consumers), pushing tax breaks for energy efficiency, and increasing tax incentives for carbon capture, use and storage.
 He has also separately stated that he would support a carbon tax.

 Other tax proposals coming out of the Biden camp include:

 Home State: New York